Henrique-Shiguemoto/rmathlib/README.md

 To use this library you'll have to get the following files and just copy them into your project: <code>mthlib.h</code> (for the function declarations and vector types definitions) and <code>mthlib.c</code> (for the function implementations).

 After this you'll have access to all the resources from this library.

+# What you can do with mthlib

+- 2D, 3D and 4D vector operations
+- 2x2, 3x3 and 4x4 matrix operations
+- Trigonometric functions (32 and 64 bit results)
+- Random API
+- Computer Graphics operations
+- Perform Planar Geometry operations

+Obs: Please check <code>mthlib.h</code> to see all the functionality.